DataDog/kics/documentation/rules/terraform/aws/elb_using_insecure_protocols.md

 ### Description

  Elastic Load Balancer (ELB) security policies should not enable insecure protocols such as SSLv3, TLSv1, or TLSv1.1, as these older protocols are vulnerable to well-known exploits that can compromise the confidentiality and integrity of data transmitted between clients and the load balancer.
-In Terraform, this means avoiding policy attributes like `name = "Protocol-SSLv3"` or `name = "Protocol-TLSv1"` with a value of `"true"`.
-A secure configuration should explicitly allow only newer protocols such as TLSv1.2, for example:
+In Terraform, this means avoiding policy attributes such as `name = "Protocol-SSLv3"` or `name = "Protocol-TLSv1"` with a value of `"true"`.
+A secure configuration should explicitly allow only newer protocols such as TLSv1.2.
+For example:

 ```
 policy_attribute {